Drek282/PsychoStats-SS/README.md

 This also open source software.
 The code can be modified by anyone who wishes to do so.
 This means that the code on any given site hosting these stats may not match the code in the repository.
 Every effort has been made to ensure that the code is stable and secure, but there are no guarantees.
 To the extent allowed by law anyone using this software must do so at their own risk, whether you are hosting the software, or an end user.

 This version of PsychoStats is not intended to replace the official league stats offered by Scoresheet Games.
-It's purpose is to offer granular team statistics in a format that allows for quick and easy comparison.
+It's purpose is to offer granular team statistics for Scoresheet Baseball leagues in a format that allows for quick and easy comparison.
 It also provides historical league data in a format that is easy to access and offers that same level of granular comparative context.
 If you are joining a new league, this software will allow you to quickly and easily find out who is who in your new league, and what kinds of players they value.
 And for nerds such as myself, these stats are just fun.

+## **What Exactly Does PsychoStats for Scoresheet Baseball Do?**

+This software scrapes league statistics from the official Scoresheet Baseball league pages and displays them in tables on a web page.
+The tables include columns that can be sorted by clicking on the column header.
+The software includes multiple themes which look pretty sweet and are intended to, for example, display well in an iframe on an existing website.
+They can also exist as a standalone website.

+There are separate pages for overall records, offensive and defensive team stats, as well as optional division standings and a Hall of Fame, which can be configured to list historical team records for just about any statistic, but by default displays statistics such as which teams have had the best single season winning percentage, have won the most division titles and league championships, etc. etc.

+See the demos below for more details.
+Note that the HELP page also provides specific technical information, such as the formulas used to calculate specific advanced statistics.

 ## **Requirements**